openvmp/partcad/README.md

 ![Architecture](https://github.com/openvmp/partcad/blob/main/docs/source/architecture.png?raw=true)

-## Tools for mechanical engineering
+## Tools for Mechanical Engineering

-Here is an overview of the open source tools to maintain mechanical projects.
-It shows where does this framework fit in the modern mechanical development workflows.
+Here is an overview of the open-source tools to maintain mechanical projects.
+It demonstrates where this framework fits in the modern mechanical development workflows.

 ```mermaid